labordus/utilia/doc/guides/develop/source-code/Python/types.rst

 ~~~~~~~~~~~~~~~

 As the present aim is to support Python 2.6 in addition to higher versions, we
-cannot use the syntactic sugar for the :py:func:`set <CPython:set>` type,
+cannot use the syntactic sugar for the :py:class:`set <CPython3:set>` type,
 which is available in Python 2.7 and 3.x.
 Therefore:

    .. code-block:: python